dd9jn/rfc4880bis/crypto-refresh.md

 The repetition of 16 bits in the random data prefixed to the message allows the receiver to immediately check whether the session key is incorrect.

+Two constant octets with the values 0xD3 and 0x14 are appended to the plaintext.
-The plaintext of the data to be encrypted is passed through the SHA-1 hash function, and the result of the hash is appended to the plaintext in a Modification Detection Code packet.
+Then, the plaintext of the data to be encrypted is passed through the SHA-1 hash function.
-The input to the hash function includes the prefix data described above; it includes all of the plaintext, and then also includes two octets of values 0xD3, 0x14.
+The input to the hash function includes the prefix data described above; it includes all of the plaintext, including the trailing constant octets 0xD3, 0x14.
-These represent the encoding of a Modification Detection Code packet tag and length field of 20 octets.

-The resulting hash value is stored in a Modification Detection Code (MDC) packet, which MUST use the two octet encoding just given to represent its tag and length field.
-The body of the MDC packet is the 20-octet output of the SHA-1 hash.

-The Modification Detection Code packet is appended to the plaintext and encrypted along with the plaintext using the same CFB context.
+The 20 octets of the SHA-1 hash are then appended to the plaintext (after the constant octets 0xD3, 0x14) and encrypted along with the plaintext using the same CFB context.
+This trailing checksum is known as the Modification Detection Code (MDC).

-During decryption, the plaintext data should be hashed with SHA-1, including the prefix data as well as the packet tag and length field of the Modification Detection Code packet.
+During decryption, the plaintext data should be hashed with SHA-1, including the prefix data as well as the trailing constant octets 0xD3, 0x14, but excluding the last 20 octets containing the SHA-1 hash.
-The body of the MDC packet, upon decryption, is compared with the result of the SHA-1 hash.
+The computed SHA-1 hash is then compared with the last 20 octets of plaintext.

-Any failure of the MDC indicates that the message has been modified and MUST be treated as a security problem.
+A mismatch of the hash indicates that the message has been modified and MUST be treated as a security problem.
-Failures include a difference in the hash values, but also the absence of an MDC packet, or an MDC packet in any position other than the end of the plaintext.
 Any failure SHOULD be reported to the user.

 >   NON-NORMATIVE EXPLANATION
 >
+>   The Modification Detection Code (MDC) system, as the integrity
+>   protection mechanism of version 1 of the Symmetrically Encrypted
->   The MDC system, as packets 18 and 19 are called, were created to
+>   Integrity Protected Data packet is called, was created to
 >   provide an integrity mechanism that is less strong than a
 >   signature, yet stronger than bare CFB encryption.
 >